-1. Your work injury lawyer’s legal fees
+Your lawyer’s legal fees

-Your work accident solicitors legal fees are set at an hourly rate normally referred to as a charge rate.
+Your work accident solicitors legal fees are set at an hourly rate – normally referred to as a charge rate.

-Such expenses include: the cost of obtaining copies of your GP notes (this sum is paid to your GP); the cost of obtaining copies of your hospital notes (paid to the relevant NHS trust), the cost of obtaining a medical report describing your work injuries from a medical consultant (monies paid to the consultant), etc.
+Such expenses include: the cost of obtaining copies of your GP notes (this sum is paid to your GP); the cost of obtaining copies of your hospital notes (paid to the relevant NHS trust), the cost of obtaining a medical report describing your work injuries from a medical consultant (monies paid to the consultant).

 Can you claim your solicitor’s costs from your employer as part of your claim?

-Who pays for your employer’s solicitors legal costs?
+Who pays your employer’s legal costs?

-Remember – when your claim has concluded there can be a small deduction from your compensation (for a portion of legal costs your employer’s insurers do not have to pay).
+Remember – when your claim has concluded there can be a small percentage deduction from your compensation (for a portion of legal costs your employer’s insurers do not have to pay).

 Work Accident Solicitor Costs Summary & Next Steps